-- Check for holes under and behind kitchen cabinets, inside closets, around doors and floor vents, and where the floor and wall meet.
+- Check for gaps or cracks under and behind kitchen cabinets, inside closets, around doors and floor vents, and where the floor and wall meet.

-- Mice can fit through holes as small as a dime, so it’s important to find and seal off any holes no matter the size.
+- Mice can fit through openings as small as a dime.

 - Mouse runways look like dirty or greasy smudges along floors and baseboards, created by their bodies and fur rubbing onto the surface.